-Round 3: "Create the gap" - Story telling the switch from individual to collaborative thinking through diversified community networks (15 min)
+Round 3: "Create the gap" - Great picture of the journey to the future of work (15 min)

 Split teams: each pair of teams tackles one domain, e.g. “technology”, “culture”, “competition”.
 One team looks at the current state of conditions in relation to that topic.
 The second looks at the future state conditions (they do this without knowledge of each others’ task)

 Joined teams: the pair of teams is then combined and asked “to create the gaps” articulating the delta between the current and future states.
 Report out the gap and the future